ArturSchweidtmann/numerical-practicum-chemical-engineers/README.md

 #### Introduction Days end of August 2022
 1. notify all students to enroll in course via BrightSpace;
 2. instruct students on how to navigate to Vocareum and Jupiter notebook for Python through Vocareum;

+#### Converstation Jolanda Quak and Stefan Gordijn May 18th, 2022
+1. schedule for students: per week: 4 hours of contact with teaching staff (spread over two days), 4 hours of contact with the TAs (spread over two days) and 4 hours of homework;
+2. need to monitor time and content spend homework assignment;
+3. in Q1 and Q2 spend 7 * 12 = 84 hours; in first semester spend 168 hours
+4. need to ask Michael for indication of homework in Miro board;

 ### Section 6.2/: Teaching Support and BrightSpace Pages
 Beste Domenico,